 For now, users need to command their smart devices to open the alternative AI voice assistant software: "Hey Cortana, open Alexa," or "Alexa, open Cortana."
-The two vendors said they were planning for a more seamless link between the two platforms in the future.
+The two vendors said they were for a more seamless link between the two platforms in the future.

 Until then, office workers could use an Echo speaker to have Cortana check their morning emails and meetings.
 At work, they could access Alexa through a Windows 10 work computer to monitor package shipments or control smart home devices.

 But many advanced functions, such as music streaming, are not yet available across platforms, as Microsoft and Amazon seek customer feedback during the public trial.
-The two tech giants first announced plans to sync their AI voice assistants in August 2017, initially promising a paring by the end of last year.
+The two tech giants announced plans to sync their AI voice assistants in August 2017, initially promising a paring by the end of last year.

 "It's still very clunky. ...
 In the end game, that should look a little bit different," Goertz said.
 "There should be some intelligent mechanism that determines which of the two personal assistants would be the ideal one in any given circumstance to respond to the user's command."